 When inspecting hardware on an airplane note that threaded bolts must have at least one thread coming through the nut, castle nuts must have their safety pin installed, rod end bearings must have a large washer on each side, just in case the bearing fails.
 Excessive oxidation must be removed and the cause taken care of.

 Rotating parts should not be installed with self locking nylon nuts and these nuts may not be used where high temperatures (e.g. under the cowling) are present.
-Electrical wiring must be protected from chafing against other parts, the same can be said for push-pull rods.
+Electrical wiring must be protected from chafing against other parts, the same can be said for push-pull rods and cables.

 Gear leg check: To see if there is movement in the main gear, set your foot on the tire and move the wheel forward and backward.
 No motion is allowed between the fuselage and the gear leg.